Visits and activities

 Guided tour of the Cathedral

 An emblematic Gothic cathedral, Notre-Dame de Chartres reveals the ingenuity of its builders.
 Through its history, architecture, sculpture and stained glass windows, you'll discover an edifice whose reputation is well established.
-A journey to the heart of the cathedral that will reveal the special features of this site, characteristic of the Middle Ages at its climax.
+A journey to the heart of the cathedral that will reveal the special features of this site, characteristic of the Middle Ages at its peak.

 Info

-Every Wednesday at 2.30pm.
+Every day at 2:15 pm.
 Duration: 1 hour.
 Visit in French only.